Our American car and German antifreeze

 Instead of 5-gallon, yellow, Prestone jugs, Germany has white, soda-bottle-sized Kühlerfrostschutz bottles.

-I was a little leery about Kühlerfrostschutz, because buying oil for the car was a major research project, even after I copied down all the numbers from my two-volume car owner’s manual.
+I was a little leery of Kühlerfrostschutz, because buying oil for the car was a major research project, even after I copied down all the numbers from my two-volume car owner’s manual.
 I’ve lived in places with cold winters all of my life, so I get the 10W40 and 5W30 and such (thanks, Dad!).

 Still, I was unprepared to be an oil buyer.
 In Germany, the make and model of my car influences the kind of oil.
 Really?
 Remember, it’s a Ford Fusion, not an airplane.